 How to Calculate Value Function using Bellman Equation?

-The following steps outline how to calculate the value function using the Bellman Equation.
+The following steps outline how to calculate a one-step value update using the Bellman Equation.

-1. First, determine the immediate reward (R) from the current state.
+1. First, determine the immediate reward (R) for the transition you are modeling.

-2. Next, determine the discount factor (γ), which should be between 0 and 1.
+2. Next, determine the discount factor (γ), typically in the range 0 to 1.

-5. Finally, calculate the value function (V*) for the current state.
+5. Finally, calculate the updated value V(s) for the current state.

 6. After inserting the variables and calculating the result, check your answer with the calculator above.